manishborikar92/Authentication/README.md

   Implemented using `express-rate-limit` to mitigate brute force and DDoS attacks.

 - **Token Security:**
-  Access tokens (short-lived) and refresh tokens (long-lived) are managed securely.
-In production, consider using httpOnly cookies for additional security.
+  - Access tokens (short-lived) with 'api:access' audience
+  - Refresh tokens (long-lived) with 'api:refresh' audience
+  - Refresh tokens stored in database with expiration tracking
+  - Automatic token rotation on refresh
+  - Old refresh tokens invalidated when new ones are issued

 - **Logging:**
   Winston is used for centralized logging, which can be extended to include file or remote transports.